CCajero/SeguridadRedesYSistemas/Retos-Bandit/Level 28.md

-## Level 27
+## Level 28
 ## Objetivo
+There is a git repository at `ssh://bandit27-git@localhost/home/bandit27-git/repo` via the port `2220`.
+The password for the user `bandit27-git` is the same as for the user `bandit27`.

-Good job getting a shell!
-Now hurry and grab the password for bandit27!
+Clone the repository and find the password for the next level.
 ## Datos de acceso
 	Server: bandit.labs.overthewire.org
 	User: bandit27